 Once the forms are received in the state office, they are logged in and tracked to make sure information is obtained and a timely decision is made.
 The client's Worker and the Worker's Supervisor are notified of the request.
 The Worker completes the Extension Request Form (DFA-EX-1) and forwards it along with any other information requested to the WV WORKS Policy Unit.
 If the client is requesting an extension due to a late onset illness or disability, the packet should include the MRT decision.
 The DFA-EX-1 must be signed by the Worker and Supervisor and include the local office recommendation regarding the extension.
 All requested information must be submitted within 30 days or the local office should notify the WV WORKS Policy Unit regarding the reason for the delay.
-All such extensions are approved at the State Office level by the Extension Committee.
+All such extensions are approved at the State Office level by the 60-Month Extension Committee.

-If the client does not indicate he wants to be considered for an extension and the Worker and/or Supervisor do not recommend an extension for him, the family is ineligible after receipt of the benefit for the 60th month.
+If the client does not indicate he wants to be considered for an extension and the Worker and/or Supervisor do not recommend an extension for him, the family is ineligible after case closure due to the 60-month limit.
 Advance notice requirements apply, but benefits must not be continued pending a Fair Hearing decision should the AG request a hearing following case closure.

-If an extension is requested based on more than one of the possible categories, or it appears to the Worker that the client may be eligible for an extension based on a different provision, it is the Worker's responsibility to provide case information that addresses both possible categories with an emphasis on the provision that would provide the greatest number of extended months.
+If an extension is requested based on more than one of the possible categories, or it appears to the Worker that the client may be eligible for an extension based on a different provision, it is the Worker's responsibility to provide case information that addresses any appropriate categories with an emphasis on the provision that would provide the greatest number of extended months.

 If an extension is approved, the Committee notifies the local office of the length of the extension and the requirements for compliance with the terms of the extension.
 The local office notifies the client of the approval and the client's responsibilities once the extension begins.
 The local office is responsible for monitoring the time limit to assure that it is not exceeded and that the client remains eligible for the extension.
+The Worker adjusts the months on ANLM and documents the Committee's decision, reason for the extension, and number of months granted in case comments.

-If an extension is denied, the client may request a Fair Hearing, but benefits must not be continued pending the Fair Hearing decision.
+If an extension is denied, the Worker must send notice of the decision, along with a Fair Hearing Request form to the client.
+This must be documented in case comments.
+The client may request a Fair Hearing, but benefits must not be continued pending the Fair Hearing decision.